liborsold/fuNEGF/docs/source/index.rst

    pip install fuNEGF

-then
+and

 .. code-block:: python

    git clone https://github.com/liborsold/fuNEGF.git

-and execute the ``./examples/one-dimensional_channel.ipynb`` Jupyter notebook to see an example of calculating the NEGF transmission and chemical potential in the presence of impurities.
+to execute the ``./examples/one-dimensional_channel.ipynb`` Jupyter notebook and see an example of calculating the NEGF transmission and chemical potential in the presence of impurities.

 .. fuNEGF example image